Evidence-based

 • B2 Ribolavin- B2 is another well researched supplement for migraine prevention.
 The migraine tinnitus link may explain why some have success lowering the volume of tinnitus by supplementing with B2.

-Natural treatment strategies for tinnitus
+Other natural treatment strategies for tinnitus

-• Essential Oils- One of our wonderful members of Migraine Strong, Abby Angelico recommends helichrysum essential oil.
+• Essential Oils- One of our wonderful members of Migraine Strong’s Facebook group, Abby Angelico recommends helichrysum essential oil.
 She rubs a bit behind her ears to reduce the intensity of her tinnitus.
 Amazon sells a product called Goodbye Tinnitus.
 It’s a blend of lavender & helichrysum oils that they also recommend dabbing behind your ear.
 These products won’t eliminate tinnitus, but may help soothe the effects of living with it.

 • Cognitive behavioral therapy– There is a real link between tinnitus, anxiety and depression.
 Living with the torment of tinnitus can be emotionally draining.
 Intervention to help teach coping skills can be one of the most effective strategies to help improve your quality of life.